From Innermost to Full Probabilistic Term Rewriting: Almost-Sure Termination, Complexity, and Modularity: Modularity

 In \Cref{Sect:Signature Extensions}, we will also investigate signature extensions.
 We have already seen in \Cref{thm:Sig-PAST} that $\PASTs$ is not closed under signature extensions for any $s \in \IS$.
 Based on our modularity results, we will now show that both $\ASTs$ and $\SASTs$ are closed under signature extensions.

-To distinguish the functions symbols of different PTRSs $\PP$, in the following we write $\Sigma_{D}^{\PP}$, $\Sigma_{C}^{\PP}$, and $\Sigma^{\PP}$ for the defined symbols, constructor symbols, and all function symbols occurring in the rules of $\PP$, respectively.
+To distinguish the function symbols of different PTRSs $\PP$, in the following we write $\Sigma_{D}^{\PP}$, $\Sigma_{C}^{\PP}$, and $\Sigma^{\PP}$ for the defined symbols, constructor symbols, and all function symbols occurring in the rules of $\PP$, respectively.